BAAPPS/SwiftUI_Topics/Data_Model/Swift_Data/SwiftSettingsManager/README.md

 * Add **CloudKit sync** for cross-device persistence.
 * Expand theme management to **live preview** without restarting the app.
 * Include **custom color palettes** for greater personalization.
-* Add unit tests to verify persistence and theme application logic.
+* Add **unit tests** to verify persistence and theme application logic.
+* Create **more reusable environment keys** for app-wide settings like theme, accent color, and font size.

 ---